glae/blog/index.md

 I would moderate this previous statement: they communicate, design, implement and bureaucrate.

 We see every year or semester, the "trendy top languages" news, like the famous [TIOBE index](https://www.tiobe.com/tiobe-index/).
 I have been introduced to programming since 17 years now (woah!).
-I found it could be fun to write my own programming languages timeline usage. `X`, `Y` or `Z` languages do not seem to matter that much.
+I found it could be fun to write my own programming languages timeline usage. `X`, `Y` or `Z` languages do not seem to matter that much in the end.

 ________Timeline